lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## GitHub

+* If you are new to GitHub, you can put your hands on with [this course](https://lab.github.com/githubtraining/introduction-to-github)
 * Progress in any project must be pushed every day.
 This must be done within a branch of the master repository and a Pull Request (PR) must be opened for reviewing the code, previous to merging the branch to master.
 * Never push to master directly, and only reviewers can merge branches to master.